Stably diffeomorphic manifolds and the realisation of modified surgery obstructions: The realisation of boundary automorphisms

-\subsection{The realisation of boundary automorphisms}
+\section{The realisation of boundary automorphisms}

 The goal of this section is to prove a realisation result for the boundary isomorphisms associated to bordant normal smoothings.
-Throughout this subsection, we fix a fibration $\xi \colon B \to BO$ as above, and assume that all homology and cohomology groups have~$\Lambda:=\Z[\pi_1(B)]$ coefficients.
+Throughout this section, we fix a fibration $\xi \colon B \to BO$ as above, and assume that all homology and cohomology groups have~$\Lambda:=\Z[\pi_1(B)]$ coefficients.
+Additionally, we now assume that $B$ has the homotopy type of a CW-complex with finite $q$-skeleton.

 \medbreak

 Given split quadratic formations $x,y$ and $f\in \Iso(x,y)$, we write $[f]_\ell$ for the class of $f$ in~$\lIso(x,y)$ and $[f]_b$ for its class in~$\bIso(x,y)$.
 Recall from Remark~\ref{rem:CompositionNotbAut} that given quadratic forms~$v$ and~$b$, the left action of~$\Aut(\partial v)$ on~$\Iso(\partial v,\partial b)$ does not descend to an action of~$\Aut(\partial v)$ on~$\lIso(\partial v,\partial b)$.
 However, if $g \in \Aut(\partial v)$ and $\delta \in \Iso(\partial v,\partial b)$, it is possible to consider the class~$[\delta \circ g]_\ell \in \lIso(\partial v,\partial b)$.
 Keeping this in mind, the main result of this section is the~following.